SoftUni-Internal/interactive-content/EN/03-Regex/03-Regular-Expressions-In-JS.md

 ## Replacing with regex

-You can use the `.replace(regex, stringReplacement)` method with regular expressions.
+We can use the `.replace(regex, stringReplacement)` method with regular expressions.

-Replaces all strings that match the pattern with the provided replacement.
+It replaces all strings that match the pattern with the provided replacement.

 ```js live
 let text = 'Peter: 123 Mark: 456';